byjg/docker-php/docs/image-fpm.md

 ## PHP "*-fpm-apache" Images

-The FPM-APACHE images extends "\*-fpm" and "\*-base" images and have also a full featured LAMP Server: PHP + APACHE 2.4.x (without mysql bundled).
+The FPM-APACHE images extends "\*-fpm" and "\*-base" images and have also a full-featured LAMP Server: PHP + APACHE 2.4.x (without mysql bundled).

 This image exposes the ports:
 - 80